softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 First install Emby Server, and get it up and running.

+## Overview
+This will be done using Visual Studio 2017+.
+Emby Server runs on three different runtimes: the .NET framework, Mono, and .NET Core 2.0.

+To achieve triple compatibility with all three runtimes, you can choose between two approaches.

+**Single Portable Assembly**
+With this approach, you will create a class library project that targets .NET Standard 1.3.
+The set of .NET api's that will be available are very limited, but in return you can produce a single binary that will work on all three runtimes.

 ## Create your Visual Studio Solution (VS 2017+)

 1. Create a .NET Standard 1.3 class library project.